Simla Convention: McMahon's proposals

 On 17 February 1914, in the fourth session of the conference, McMahon laid on the table his proposal for the identification of 'Inner Tibet' and 'Outer Tibet' regions, along with a map showing the boundaries of these regions.
 (See the dashed red line and dashed blue line in Map 1.)
 He explained that the authentic records of both China and Tibet dating back to 822 CE had established Tibet's historical frontiers (the "red line" on the map).
-In the 18h century, under the Kangxi and Qianlong emperors, Chinese control was established on parts of Tibet, and boundary pillar was erected near Batang.
+In the 18th century, under the Kangxi and Qianlong emperors, Chinese control was established on parts of Tibet, and a boundary pillar was erected near Batang.
 These developments developed a "well-defined line" (the "blue line") between the sphere of "periodic Chinese intervention" and the autonomous region of Tibet where Chinese dictation was "purely nominal".
 These two lines now defined two zones in Tibet, for which he used the terms 'Inner Tibet' and 'Outer Tibet'.

 The enunciation of the two zones marked on a map generated a strong reaction from both the Tibetan and Chinese plenipotentiaries.
 Lonchen argued strongly that Batang and Litang should be included in 'Outer Tibet' and adduced considerable official evidence.
 Ivan Chen claimed that China, under the Guangxu and Xuantong emperors, took the 'Inner Tibet' areas "back" and restored them to the Sichuan province.
 In the remaining areas of Tibet, he claimed that the Lhasa Amban had conducted direct administration.
-He clamed that his government could not recede from the claims he had made on 12 January.
+He claimed that his government could not recede from the claims he had made on 12 January.
 Frantic negotiations followed in Delhi and Beijing, and even in London.
-McMahon had a 'verbal statement' delivered to Chen via Archibald Rose, pointing out that in 1904 China had no administration in either zone of Tibet, adduced Fu Sung-mu's authority as evidence.
+McMahon had a 'verbal statement' delivered to Chen via Archibald Rose, pointing out that, in 1904 China had no administration in either zone of Tibet, and citing Fu Sung-mu's authority as evidence.
 He also warned the Chinese plenipotentiary that China's "uncompromising position" and renewed fighting along the China–Tibet frontier was fast eroding his own ability to persuade the Tibetans to make any concessions at all.

 At the fifth session on 11 March, McMahon tabled a draft of the convention, and introduced it with a variation of his "verbal statement".
 He appealed to both the Tibetan and Chinese representatives for "a broad and statesmanlike spirit of compromise" so that their labours could be brought to a speedy conclusion.
 China was not receptive.
 Chen maintained that it was premature to discuss a draft since the general principles (of 'Inner' and 'Outer' Tibet) had not been accepted by his government.
-Meanwhile, China's amban-designate for Lhasa, sitting in Calcutta, was advising China to keep up the military pressure on the frontier and that the British were in no position to intervene militarily.
+Meanwhile, China's amban-designate for Lhasa, sitting in Calcutta, was advising the Chinese government to keep up the military pressure on the frontier and that the British were in no position to intervene militarily.